ArulPrakassam/React-Task-Management-Dashboard/README.md

 ## TaskForm.jsx

-It is used to add new task and edit existing task
+It is a modal and it has the required form fields and is used to add new task and edit existing task.
+If some of the fields are missing during submission of form then it will show error.

 ```js
 <section className="modal-content">